Hydrological and Ecological Engineering

 About Hydrological and Ecological Engineering

 Hydrological and Ecological Engineering combines environmental and hydrological engineering to research the complex interface between water and the environment.
-The Hydrological and Ecological Engineering Group (HydroEco) is a team of tenured faculty, post-doctoral fellows, PhD, Masters, and Bachelors (Honours) engineering students at the University of Canterbury.
-HydroEco members have conducted research worldwide in diverse yet interrelated topics such as hydrology, water resources, erosion control, integrated catchment management, stormwater, irrigation, flood prediction, mine drainage, engineered treatment wetlands and biofuels.
+The Hydrological and Ecological Engineering Group (HydroEco) is a team of faculty, post-doctoral fellows, PhD, Masters, and Bachelors (Honours) engineering students at the University of Canterbury.
+HydroEco members have conducted research worldwide on diverse yet interrelated topics such as hydrology, water resources, erosion control, integrated catchment management, stormwater, irrigation, flood prediction, water quality, mine drainage, engineered treatment wetlands and biofuels.

 The larger HydroEco Research group meets twice a month to engage in valuable discussion.
 These lunchtime meetings allow everyone to touch base in an informal manner and bring the group up-to-date on various research projects, funding, publications and achievements of the group members.
 Undergraduate researchers join these meetings if they are engaged in our summer research.
 See the research page to discover more about the current projects.